luxre/specifications/AgentRosterFeedFormat.md

 **MemberLanguages** — _Array of String(50)_

-An array with the English names of languages spoken by the agent.
+An array with the ISO 639-1 codes of languages spoken by the agent.

 **MemberLastName** — _String(50)_